chanadech/kmitl-esd-exercise3-61090003-Chanadech/model/README.md

 #Overview

-This module is about "model" which including as follows:
+This is the model which use in the server.

-Variable:
+CustomerDTO

-* id - unique id for the customer
+- id
-* name - name of customer
+- name
-* age - age of customer

-Method:
-* toString - print customer's detail
+- ageil